What Is Keto Coffee?

 1. How to Make Bulletproof Coffee

-Bulletproof coffee was made famous by Dave Asprey as part of his Bulletproof program.
+The original bulletproof coffee recipe was made famous by Dave Asprey as part of his Bulletproof program.
 It turns your regular coffee into fat burning powerhouse to get you into a state of ketosis.

 The simplest form of Bulletproof coffee is the following: